blog

 Drawn by memories and a curiosity about my grandparents, in the Spring of 2018 I visited the Evergreen or Lynedoch Cemetery where they are buried.

-I knew that both my grandfather, Bruce Card (1895-1962) and grandmother Mary Card (1897-1974) were interred in Lynedoch.
-I could not bring myself to attend either grandparent’s funeral and am sad now that I did not.
+I knew that both my grandfather, Bruce Card (1895-1962) and grandmother Mary (née Dawson then Morrow) Card (1897-1974) were interred in Lynedoch.
+I could not bring myself to attend either grandparent’s funeral and am sad now that I was not able to go.
 In 1962, Stinky died on the farm of a massive heart attack.
 It was in the Fall of 1962 just after we moved from Exeter to London and I started grade 9 at Beck Collegiate.
 My dad told me in the living room of our home in Dundas street; unable to speak, I just went up to my bedroom and lay down.
 As my cousin Rick related to me, apparently Stinky got out of bed early one morning, experiencing chest pains, said “sorry, Mary” and dropped dead.
-It must have been so devastating for Grandma, outliving two husbands in her lifetime (her first husband, Lorance Thomas Morrow was killed at age 23 in the First World War – his story is told at my remembered blog).
+It must have been so devastating for Gram, outliving two husbands in her lifetime (her first husband, Lorance Thomas Morrow was killed at age 23 in the First World War – his story is told at my remembered blog).
 My grandmother went through dementia in the last few years of her life and died in 1974 when I was in Edmonton doing my doctorate.
 Rick honoured her by agreeing to be a pall-bearer.
 I wish now that I had the financial means to get home for her funeral.
 In truth, it took almost two decades after my mother’s death in 1957 before I was able to attend any funeral.
-My experience as an 8-year-old-boy of touching my mother in her coffin unaware that she would feel cold really, really impacted my ability to be with death.
+My experience as an 8-year-old-boy of touching my mother in her coffin unaware that she would feel cold really, really impacted my ability to be with death and deceased persons.
 And I could not abide the smell of bouquets of flowers for many years, a fact I attributed to the overwhelming floral odours permeating the funeral home at my mom’s visitation (I could not go to her funeral…just couldn’t).

 Thus, my trip to Lynedoch was one borne of a desire to pay my respects, to re-member my grandparents.
 There was no map or legend for finding grave-sites once I did manage to find the cemetery itself.
 It was a somewhat cool Spring day and I was surprised that Evergreen was fairly large for such a small community.
-Curiously, I found the ‘Card’ headstone within about 2 minutes, as though pulled to the site.
+Curiously, I found the ‘Card’ headstone within about 2 minutes, as though I were pulled to the site.
 The experience was eerie and palpable.
 I read the one side of the Card headstone, my Grandpa Card’s parents…

 I found Gram’s grave marker…